Zelensky steps up criticism of West, demanding weapons and sanctions

 “Every ally is making a contribution.
 Some are providing humanitarian support.
 Some are providing lethal.
 Most are doing both,” she said on CNN’s “State of the Union.”

-Ahead of Biden’s speech on Saturday, Russia extended its attacks in western Ukraine, with a pair of powerful rocket attacks on Lviv.
+Ahead of Biden’s speech on Saturday, Russia extended its attacks in western Ukraine, with a pair of powerful rocket strikes on Lviv.
 The city has been a relative haven and gathering point for officials, journalists and aid workers.

 The timing of the attacks wasn’t seen as coincidental coming the same day as Biden’s visit to Poland, and they drew attention to Russia’s ability to escalate the conflict at ease.